🤗The Caregiver Archetype: The Beauty and Burnout of Putting Others First. Sex'n'fries Podcast Episode 24

 You might find yourself:

-Saying yes when you’re exhausted.
+• Saying yes when you’re exhausted

-Resenting the very people you love helping.
+• Resenting the very people you love helping

-The truth?
-Caregiving without self-care isn’t compassion — it’s depletion.
+Because caregiving without self-care isn’t compassion — it’s depletion.

 How to Reclaim Balance

 💗 1.
-Give yourself permission to receive.
+Give yourself permission to receive

 🧘♀️ 2.
-Set boundaries with love.
+Set boundaries with love

 🔥 3.
-Check your motivation.
+Check your motivation

 🍟 4.
-Refill your cup — often.
+Refill your cup — often

 Final Fry Thought 🍟

-Being a Caregiver is both a gift and a growth journey.
-It’s not about turning off your empathy — it’s about expanding it to include yourself.
+It’s not about shutting off your empathy — it’s about widening it to include yourself.

 And that, darling, is the real magic of the Caregiver.